Other information

 The basis for the allocation of non-current assets to individual countries is the domicile of the selling unit or the location of the assets.
 Deferred taxes, non-current financial assets and investments accounted for using the equity method are not taken into account.
 The segment result is reported as EBIT and therefore as earnings before interest and taxes.
 The information on segment investments includes intangible assets (excluding goodwill) as well as property, plant and equipment and right-of-use assets.

-In the case of sales by geographical region, external sales are based on the location of the customer.
+In the case of sales by geographical region, external sales are based on the location of the customer's registered office.
 This means that comparability with the external sales of the segments is not possible.

 Notes to the consolidated cash flow statement